irit-melodi/irit-stac/README.md

    automatically

        cd Stac/code
-       pip install -e .

-   If this does not work, you may instead need to run

-       pip install -e . -r requirements.txt
+       pip install -r requirements.txt

-   At this point, if somebody tells you to update the STAC code, it should be possible to just `svn update` and maybe `pip install -e .` again if attelo/educe need to be updated.
+   At this point, if somebody tells you to update the STAC code, it should be possible to just `svn update` and maybe `pip install -r requirements.txt` again if attelo/educe need to be updated.
 No further installation will be needed

 ## Usage